 So far, so good – there are lots of modes, a massive Story Mode, a separate seven-battle mini-story for each character, and a fun multiplayer option. but, what’s it like to actually play?
 To keep it blunt, smooth, fun, exciting, and a solid fighting game.

-You control the Zoid, as you’d expect, in a 3D area which is kinda small but not too small.
+You control the Zoid, as you’d expect, in a 3D area that is kinda small but not too small.
 There are two main attacks you can perform, light and heavy, by pushing Y or X. However, if Koei Tecmo‘s Dynasty Warriors series taught me anything, it’s don’t judge a game by the number of attack buttons!
 There are a number of simple combos for each Zoid and an alternative attack which is initiated by holding R and pushing Y, X or A. that’s not all, holding R and pressing the same activates various defence moves and holding both R and L puts you into Wild Blast mode – this boosts a certain effect (which you choose outside of the Story Mode) and the above L and R combos now become new unique special moves.

 It’s a game that’s simple to just pick it up and play, yet there’s a lot of options to master the combat so you can face and defeat the harder foes later into the game or within Battle Mode.
 In a way, it’s like how I felt with Power Rangers, I thought that game would be simple yet it’s also got a lot of in-depth mechanics hid under the hood as well.